FREDA: Flexible Relation Extraction Data Annotation: Data Annotation with FREDA

 Figure \ref{fig:app} provides an overview of the mobile annotation application of FREDA.
 The objective of the tool is to facilitate the annotation task and reduce the cognitive load for its users.
 This would lead to collecting annotations of decent quantities and high quality in a relatively short amount of time.

-Given a particular relation, the tool initially provides a sentence with entity annotations highlighted in different colours in the {\it Sentence View}.
+Given a particular relation, the tool initially provides a sentence with entity annotations highlighted in different colours in the \textit{Sentence View}.
 These initial entity annotations are extracted and loaded by leveraging the WEXEA dataset and the SUTime library.
-The {\it Entity View} contains distinct entity buttons which are unique labels representing each entity annotated in the {\it Sentence View}.
-Thus, if multiple different mentions or co-references to the same entity occur in a sentence ({\it Sentence View}), they would all be represented by one entity button in the {\it Entity View}.
-The colour of that entity button and all corresponding mentions in the {\it Sentence View} would be the same.
+The \textit{Entity View} contains distinct entity buttons which are unique labels representing each entity annotated in the \textit{Sentence View}.
+Thus, if multiple different mentions or co-references to the same entity occur in a sentence (\textit{Sentence View}), they would all be represented by one entity button in the \textit{Entity View}.
+The colour of that entity button and all corresponding mentions in the \textit{Sentence View} would be the same.
 This would help reduce ambiguity and facilitate the decision making.

-Another practical advantage of the tool consists of reducing the indication of the subject (SUBJ) and the object (OBJ) entities in the relation to just a simple press of the corresponding entity buttons in the {\it Entity View}.
+Another practical advantage of the tool consists of reducing the indication of the subject (SUBJ) and the object (OBJ) entities in the relation to just a simple press of the corresponding entity buttons in the \textit{Entity View}.
 In other words, it is not necessary to look through every single mention of an entity and indicate the role.
-Annotating only the representative entity button in the {\it Entity View} is sufficient.
+Annotating only the representative entity button in the \textit{Entity View} is sufficient.

-The {\it Word View} contains buttons representing every single token in the sentence at hand.
+The \textit{Word View} contains buttons representing every single token in the sentence at hand.
 By using this view, conducting different editing operations becomes straightforward.
-For instance, new entities can be easily created through dragging and dropping one of the word buttons in the {\it Word View} up into the {\it Entity View}.
+For instance, new entities can be easily created through dragging and dropping one of the word buttons in the \textit{Word View} up into the \textit{Entity View}.
 Similarly, entities can be removed or fixed (e.g. adding a missing word) by just dragging and dropping.
 Web-based tools, e.g. BRAT\cite{stenetorp2012brat}, require the user to select spans of text using a computer mouse to create entities, requiring very precise (i.e. slow) moves.